ImperialCollegeLondon/SWMManywhere/README.md

 [![Test and build](https://github.com/ImperialCollegeLondon/SWMManywhere/actions/workflows/ci.yml/badge.svg)](https://github.com/ImperialCollegeLondon/SWMManywhere/actions/workflows/ci.yml)
 <!-- markdown-link-check-enable -->

-SWMManywhere is a tool to synthesise urban drainage networks models (UDMs) using publicly available data such as street network, DEM, and building footprints, across the globe.
+SWMManywhere is a tool to synthesise urban drainage network models (UDMs) using publicly available data such as street network, DEM, and building footprints, across the globe.
 It also provides tools for generating SWMM input files and performing simulations for the syhthesised UDMs.